Greenthread

 High-fidelity prototype screenshots

-While Greenthread in its current state shows promise, we've identified clear steps to take in order to improve the user experience:
+While Greenthread in its current state shows promise, we've identified clear steps to take in order to improve the extension based on user feedback:

 • Change the wording of the ‘confidence’ bar and add text that explains its purpose